-'''

-https://www.cme-pro.com/widi-bud/

-'''
+https://xkeyair.com/widi-bud/

 USB Bluetooth Dongles

 We are working on a technical solution to support generic USB Bluetooth dongles to be used with the BomeBox for using BLE-MIDI devices without resorting to the WIDI BUD.
 That will be a firmware update.